Korean shamanism: Deities

 The highest deities are often deemed remote and little interested in human affairs.
 The governing god in Korean tradition, referred to as Hananim, Hanallim, or Hanŭnim, is deemed to rule the heavens but is rarely worshipped.
 Some of the more powerful deities can make demands from humans without any obligation to reciprocate.
 Other deities are involved in everyday human concerns and prayed to accordingly.
 Many of the deities desire food and drink, spend money, and enjoy song and dance, and thus receive these things as offerings.
 Spirits of the dead are thought to yearn for the activities and pleasures they enjoyed in life; spirits of military generals are for instance believed to like dangerous games.
-The associations of particular deities can change over time; Hogu Pyŏlsŏng was for instance a goddess of smallpox, but after that disease's eradication in the 20th century retained associations with measles and chickenpox.
+The associations of particular deities can change over time; Hogu Pyŏlsŏng was a goddess of smallpox, but after that disease's eradication in the 20th century retained associations with measles and chickenpox.

-Popular cosmological deities include Ch'ilsŏng, the spirit of the seven stars of the Big Dipper, who is regarded as a merciful Buddhist figure that cares for children.
+Popular cosmological deities include Chilseongsin, the spirit of the seven stars of the Big Dipper, who is regarded as a merciful Buddhist figure that cares for children.
 Yŏngdŏng is a goddess of the wind, popular in southern areas including Jeju.
-The mountain god, or mountain gods more broadly, are called rr, or sometimes mr, and are typically seen as the most important spirits of the earth. rr is typically depicted as a man with a white beard, blue gown, and accompanying tiger.
+The mountain god, or mountain gods more broadly, are called sansin, or sometimes mr, and are usually seen as the most important spirits of the earth. rr is typically depicted as a man with a white beard, blue gown, and accompanying tiger.
 Water deities, or rr, are dragons deemed to live in rivers, springs, and the sea.
 The most senior dragon is the Yong-Wang (Dragon King) who rules the oceans.

 Spirits of military generals are rr, and include the rr, the generals of the five cardinal points.
 Among the rr are historical figures like Ch'oeyŏng, Im Kyŏngŏp, Oh, and Chang, as well as more recent military figures; around Inchon, various rr have venerated General Douglas MacArthur as a hero of the Korean War.

 Child deities are mr. The Korean traditional cosmology also includes mischievous spirits called rr, and entities called mr that can lodge in the family compound and cause trouble.